-Apparently, today is Sanctity of Life Sunday or something.
+Apparently, there is a day called Sanctity of Life Sunday.
 I don’t know if I ever knew there was such a thing.

 At women’s conferences, pro-life orgs proudly set up tables amidst the charities, Etsy shop vomit, and various vendor alley.